 Many businesses are interested in deploying machine learning, predictive analytics, or AI to gain the upper hand and make the right decisions.
 This can be a struggle as finding the right technology and trustworthy experts is both expensive and complex.
-Even when the technology is provided, deploying machine learning is also time consuming, each time trying different options and starting over, meeting after meeting.
+Even when the technology is provided, deploying and automating machine learning is also time consuming, each time trying different options and starting over, meeting after meeting.

 One solution could be to automate the whole data science process (CRISP-DM) from reading the data to the final deployment.
 No need for expensive experts and their time.
 Just a single tool to train, test, and deploy models from a fancy UI.
 Such solutions are already available in some form and are accompanied by the inevitable debate.

 On the one hand, supporters of fully automated data science cycles insist that such a tool should automatically access the data, clean them and prepare them, then train and test a preselected machine learning model, possibly optimize its hyperparameters, and finally deploy the best performing model.

 On the other hand, are the automation deniers who insist that the data science process needs experimentation and manual expert care throughout all steps: data exploration; data cleaning and preparation; selection of the most suitable machine learning model, from a number of different ML algorithms and architectures, maybe even after implementing, comparing, and combining some of them; optional hyperparameter optimization; simple testing and/or testing based on resampling techniques via specific error metrics; result investigation for insight discovery or possible mistakes in the process design; and final deployment of one or more of the trained models.

 In this dichotomy, where do you stand?